-Taking care of some of the necessary imports first, we'll import Site, the reactor, and endpoints:
+Taking care of some of the necessary imports first, we'll import Site, the reactor, and endpoints :

-'''

-from twisted.internet import reactor, endpoints

-from twisted.web.server import Site
+from twisted.internet import reactor, endpoints from twisted.web.server import Site from twisted.web.resource import Resource

-'''

 The Site is a factory which associates a listening port with the HTTP protocol implementation.
 The reactor is the main loop that drives any Twisted application.
 Endpoints are used to create listening ports.